International Business Machines Stock Market Value

 Auto-correlation

-Correlation Coefficient-0.2
+Correlation Coefficient0.07

-Spearman Rank Test0.12
+Spearman Rank Test0.05

 Residual Average0.0

-Price Variance5.37
+Price Variance539.47

 International Business lagged returns against current returns

 Autocorrelation, which is International Business stock's lagged correlation, explains the relationship between observations of its time series of returns over different periods of time.
 The observations are said to be independent if autocorrelation is zero.
 Autocorrelation is calculated as a function of mean and variance and can have practical application in predicting International Business' stock expected returns.
 We can calculate the autocorrelation of International Business returns to help us make a trade decision.
-For example, suppose you find that International Business stock has exhibited high autocorrelation historically, and you observe that the stock is moving up for the past few days.
-In that case, you can expect the stock movement to match the lagging time series.
+For example, suppose you find that International Business has exhibited high autocorrelation historically, and you observe that the stock is moving up for the past few days.
+In that case, you can expect the price movement to match the lagging time series.

 Current and Lagged Values